 Urban or rural, easy or challenging, guided or independent -- somewhere out there is a walking tour to suit your interests and abilities.
-We'll show you the types of trips that are available, the pros and cons of walking independently, and whether a walking tour is right for you.
+We'll show you the types of walking tours available, the pros and cons of walking independently, and whether a walking vacation is right for you.

 For travelers who are reasonably fit and enjoy being out in the open air, walking trips offer a number of benefits.
-Traveling on foot is the best way to get an intimate look at a local landscape and culture, whether you're strolling down cobblestone streets or hiking along forest paths.
+Traveling on foot is the best way to get a close-up look at a local landscape and culture, whether you're strolling down cobblestone streets or hiking along forest paths.
 It's the ultimate in slow travel; you'll experience each destination at a leisurely pace, getting within a few yards of the local wildlife and examining the architecture up close rather than whizzing by in a car.
-As with other forms of slow travel, walking is also a great way to lower your environmental impact and minimize your carbon footprint.
+As with other forms of slow travel, walking is also a great way to lower your environmental impact.

 If you tend to pick up a few pounds on every vacation, a walking tour is the perfect antidote.
 You won't feel guilty about eating that extra cream puff with your cappuccino at breakfast if you're climbing the Tuscan hills that afternoon!
-And unlike other adventure activities such as biking or kayaking, walking is something nearly any traveler can do any time, anywhere, without special training or equipment besides a comfortable pair of shoes.
+And unlike other adventure activities such as biking or kayaking, walking is something most travelers can do any time, anywhere, without special training or equipment besides a comfortable pair of shoes.

 Why Not Walk?